adugasamuel/Covid19-Exploratory-Data-Analysis-With-SQL/README.md

 The dataset includes various metrics such as the number of infected persons, total deaths, vaccinations,location, date,continents and many more.

 ## Objectives

-The primary goal of this project is to perform exploratory data analysis using SQL to answer the following questions:
-1. What is the percentage of total cases recorded compared to total deaths recorded?
-2. What is the percentage of total cases recorded vs total population by countries?
-3. Which country has the highest infection rate?
-4. Which countries recorded the highest number of death cases per population?
-5. What is the global death rate percentage for COVID-19?
-6. What is the total population vaccinated per country?
-7. What is the mortality rate?
-8. Which age group has the highest infection rate?

-##Project Objective

-This project aims to analyze COVID-19 data to identify trends, patterns, and key insights that can support data-driven decision-making.
-By leveraging statistical and visualization techniques, the analysis will provide insights into infection rates, recovery trends, mortality rates, and the impact of various factors such as location, demographics, and healthcare interventions.
-The goal is to transform raw data into actionable information, enabling stakeholders to make informed decisions for public health strategies, resource allocation, and policy-making.
+This project aims to analyze COVID-19 data using SQL to uncover key insights and trends related to infection rates, recoveries, fatalities, and vaccination progress.
+By leveraging SQL queries, the analysis will focus on data extraction, cleaning, aggregation, and visualization to identify patterns across different regions and time periods.
+The objective is to provide data-driven insights that support decision-making in public health, resource allocation, and policy formulation.

 ## SQL Analysis